So you want to go to Everest Base Camp and want to know how much it will cost?

 The biggest negative is that your guide might not be qualified or have legitimate references.
 You can ask to see them in advance.
 Secondly they'll often not mention that you also have to pay for their Lukla flights.

 You'll also need to arrange your own accommodation and meals when out trekking.
+This means having to carry large quantities of Nepali rupee with you.

 The positives here are a decrease in cost.
 However it's recommended that only people who've trekked before in Nepal consider this option.